 That said, there are some exceptions.

-One innovative feature of Quibi is “Turnstyle”.
-Turnstyle allows viewers to see both horizontal and vertical views of the same scenes.
+One innovative feature of Quibi was “Turnstyle”.
+Turnstyle allowed viewers to see both horizontal and vertical views of the same scenes.

 While comedian Andrew Schulz uses rotating video to increase view throughs.

 But with less than 30% of viewers willing to turn their phone to watch an ad, matching the ad format to the platform on which it is presented is essential.

 Unless a universal standard for video viewing is adopted, segmented advertising will continue to be a prerequisite for successful video marketing.